July 9, 2010

 As with the previous question, there are no specific provisions on this issue, but if the press release contains information on both the product and the company, COFEPRIS will most likely consider it as advertisement, and as we mentioned above this activity is forbidden.

 Our recommendation for these cases is to consult with the COFEPRIS on whether the press release is considered an advertisement, and act upon the opinion issued by this authority, which is also subject to challenge.

-As with question 2.2 above, sending information to institutions could be regarded as advertising and, thus, it would be prohibited until a Marketing Authorisation is granted and the advertising is authorised.
-This is a specific activity that can easily fall within the definition of advertisement, since information for planning budgets, could be interpreted as an intention to promote the product that is under process of authorisation.
+As with question 2.2 above, sending information to institutions could be regarded as advertising and, thus, it would be prohibited until a Marketing Authorization is granted and the advertising is authorised.
+This is a specific activity that can easily fall within the definition of advertisement, since information for planning budgets, could be interpreted as an intention to promote the product that is under process of authorization.

 There is no standard guideline on market research for medicinal products, but the general rules would apply for such a research.

 Companies can involve health professionals in market research exercises but the use of the medicinal product that is pending authorization would be prohibited, unless the study was sanctioned by COFEPRIS as part of clinical trials.